eagle-Ji/Q-Learning-Lift-Problem-Solution/README.md

 #### **Initialization:**

 - The Q-table is initialized with zeros for all state-action pairs.
-- The agent starts with an epsilon (\(\epsilon\)) of 1.0, meaning it will initially take random actions to explore the environment.
+- The agent starts with an epsilon (denoted as \( \epsilon \)) of 1.0, meaning it will initially take random actions to explore the environment.
 Over time, epsilon decays, and the agent increasingly exploits the best-known actions.

 #### **For Each Episode:**